 Other laws and regulations:

 - Obstructed windshield regulations: No sign, poster, or other non-transparent material that obstructs visibility is permitted unless in a 7-inch square on bottom passenger side, or 5-inch square in bottom corner on driver side of the windscreen.
-It is unlawful to operate a vehicle when windshield or rear window is in a defective condition and impairing driver’s front or rear view of the road.
+It is unlawful to operate a vehicle when windshield or rear window is in a defective condition, and impairing driver’s front or rear view of the road.

 - Windshield wipers: Vehicles must be equipped with windshield wipers in good working conditions.
 Cracks which prevent wipers from operating correctly may be illegal.